RishabhBhatnagar/CookieChallenge/README.md

 |   `0`   |    other part   |

 You have to find all the number of chocolate chips in each groups which are there in the chocolate cookie.
-Chocolate cookies are grouped together when they share one edge common between them. that is for a piece of cookie chip, possible grouping elements are:
+Chocolate cookies are grouped together when they share one edge common between them.
+That is for a piece of cookie chip, possible grouping elements are:
    - [x] top
    - [x] left
    - [x] right